 Tooth and Gum Issues

 Diabetes, as discussed, leads wounds to heal more slowly, so sores within your mouth are more likely to fester.
-A fungal infection called thrush, which causes sore and uncomfortable patches within the mouth, is also more common in diabetics.
+A fungal infection called thrush, which causes sore and uncomfortable patches within the mouth is also more common in diabetics.

-Necrobiosis Lipoidica is the name for yellowish, reddish, or brown patches on the skin that start as pimple-link raised bumps then turn swollen and hard.
+Necrobiosis Lipoidica is the name for yellowish, reddish, or brown patches on the skin that start as pimple-link raised bumps and then turn swollen and hard.
 The skin itself feels itchy and painful, and the rash goes through active and inactive cycles.
-It’s impossible to miss, and is often enough to lead someone to go to the doctor, where they learn of their greater medical condition.
+It’s impossible to miss and is often enough to lead someone to go to the doctor, where they learn of their greater medical condition.

-Acanthosis Nigricans refers to dark patches or bands of velvety skin that appear on the back of the neck, the armpit, or groin.
+Acanthosis Nigricans refers to dark patches or bands of velvety skin that appear on the back of the neck, the armpit, or the groin.
 That’s usually a sign of insulin imbalance and signals prediabetes.

 Diabetic dermopathy refers to “shin spots” – spots and lines of depressions in the skin that usually forms on the shins, but can also appear on the arms or thighs.